About the Industry

 - Earning a paralegal certificate is the perfect entrée into this rewarding and growing field!

-Remember law firms aren’t the only sector that utilize paralegals.
+Remember law firms aren’t the only sector that employ paralegals.
 Other fields include government, real estate, and social services.

-The demand for paralegals is high and will continue to grow in years to come, thus bringing a high level of competition to the paralegal market.
+The demand for paralegals is high and will continue to grow in years to come — Paralegal job opportunities are projected to grow by 15% through 2026.
+But these increased opportunities will also bring increased competition to the paralegal market.
 Those with a formal paralegal education and experience are more likely to succeed in the legal assistant role.

 The term paralegal and legal assistant are often used interchangeably.
 Paralegals perform many functions delegated by attorneys, including but not limited to the following:

 - Locate and interview witnesses

 - Conduct investigations and statistical and documentary research

 - Draft legal documents, correspondence, and pleadings

 - Summarize depositions, interrogatories, and testimony

 - Attend executions of wills, real estate closings, depositions, court or administrative hearings, and trials with the attorney